14 Water Quality Dynamics

 Rottnest NRS

-Figure 12.XX.
+Figure 15.12.
 Spatial comparison of chlorophyll-a biomass as estimated from the Sentinel-2 image (left; applying the calibrated C2CC-NN algorithm), and from the CSIEM prediction (right).
-Imagery available from the CSIEM Sentinel-2 explorer)
+Imagery available from the CSIEM Sentinel-2 explorer

 Strong seasonality in light and temperature drives higher potential productivity in spring–summer, but this is frequently constrained by nutrient depletion and episodic stratification.
 Stratification can (temporarily) enhance surface productivity due to suppression of vertical nutrient supply from oxygen-deplete bottom-waters.
 However, wind-driven mixing events then subsequently can re-supply nutrients to the euphotic zone, producing short-lived “productivity pulses”.